-Are there any alternatives to an ultrasound guided wire localisation?
+Are there any alternatives to the procedure?

-There is not an alternative procedure that can be offered instead of an ultrasound guided wire insertion.
-You can decide not to have the procedure however this may mean that the surgeon may not be able to accurately remove the abnormality within your breast.
+There is not an alternative procedure that can be offered instead of an x-ray guided wire insertion.
+You can decide not to have the procedure however this may mean that the surgeon may not be able to accurately remove the abnormality within your breast